-Things I have Learned About The Place:
+Things I have Learned About Hiking In Two Medicine Valley

+1. Scenic Point (strenuous).
 A half-day hike from Two Medicine Road to Scenic Point is 3.8 miles one-way; or a backpack from Two Medicine Road to East Glacier is 10 miles one-way with 2300ft elevation gain.
 The trail climbs to the summit of the windblown dome known as Scenic Point.
 On a clear day you can see out across the high plains all the way to the Sweetgrass Hills, some 100 miles distant.

+2. Cobalt Lake – Two Medicine Pass (strenuous).
 Scenic views from the top of Two Medicine Pass blow me away!
 A day hike or backpack from Two Medicine lower boat dock to Cobalt Lake is 5.7 miles one-way.
 From Cobalt Lake to the top of the pass is additional 2 miles one-way with an elevation gain of 1,000ft.

-Dawson Pass and Pitamakan Pass Loop is a 17.2 mile lightly trafficked loop trail located near East Glacier Park Village, Montana that features a lake.
+3. Dawson-Pitamakan Pass Loop (strenuous).
+Dawson Pass and Pitamakan Pass Loop is a 17.2 mile lightly trafficked loop and it is truly one of the best hikes to explore!
 The trail is only recommended for very experienced adventurers.

+4. Triple Divide Pass (strenuous).
 Hiking to the top of Triple Divide Pass is another great experience to see the most spectacular views.
 Triple Divide Pass happens to be on the Continental Divide Trail, and thru-hikers are often seen on the trail.
 I particularly enjoyed the trail for its mesmerizing vistas and the peaks.

+5. Siyeh Pass (strenuous).
 Siyeh Pass is a high-elevation route that traverses two passes on its way around Going-to-the Sun Mountain.
 A day hike from Siyeh Bend to Siyeh Pass is 4.7 miles (7.5 km) one-way with an elevation gain of 2240 feet.

+6. Piegan Pass (strenuous).
 Piegan Pass Links the St. Mary drainage with the popular Many Glacier area, through a high, barren col between Cataract Mountain and Pullock Mountain.
 There are no campgrounds along this route, so it must be attempted as a long day hike.
 The trail may also be hiked from north to south; this greatly increases its difficulty due to the low starting point.
 From Siyeh Bend, it has an elevation gain of 1670 feet.
 Fantastic views of glaciers such as Blackfoot, Jackson and Piegan glaciers are available all along the route.